Noncommutative Complex Structures on Quantum Homogeneous Spaces: Preliminaries and First Results

-Let $G$ be a Hopf \alg with comultiplication $\DEL_G$, counit $\e_G$, antipode $S_G$, unit $1_G$, and multiplication $m_G$ (where no confusion arises, we will drop explicit reference to $G$ when denoting these operators).
+Let $G$ be a Hopf \alg with comultiplication $\DEL$, counit $\e$, antipode $S$, unit $1$, and multiplication $m$.
 Throughout, we use Sweedler notation, as well as denoting $g^+ := g - \e(g)1$, for $g \in G$, and $V^+ = V \cap \ker(\e)$, for $V$ a subspace of $G$.
 For a right $G$-comodule $V$ with coaction $\DEL_R$, we say that an element $v \in V$ is {\em coinvariant} if $\DEL_R(v) = v \oby 1$.
 We denote the subspace of all coinvariant elements by $V^G$, and call it the {\em coinvariant subspace} of the coaction.
-More generally, a {\em covariant subspace} $W \sseq V$ is defined to be a subspace that is also a sub-comodule of $V$.
+For $H$ a Hopf \algn, a {\em homogeneous} right $H$-coaction on $G$ is a coaction of the form $(\id \oby \pi) \circ \DEL$, where $\pi: G \to H$ is a Hopf \alg map.
+The coinvariant subspace of such a coaction is a sub\alg \cite[Proposition 1]{Tak}.